meerk40t/meerk40t/README.md

 # Installing / Testing

-Starting at the end of Phase 0, I compiled the project into a binary at the end of Phase 0.
-So the releases should have a working .exe file. https://github.com/meerk40t/meerk40t/releases
+I compiled the project into a Windows .exe Binary.

+Download: MeerK40t.exe
+https://github.com/meerk40t/meerk40t/releases

+Run: MeerK40t.exe

 This might work out of the gate for you.
+It doesn't need to install or do anything weird.
+Chrome may say it's dangerous given that not enough people have downloaded it or installed it.
+If that makes you worry you can run it from the python source code or read the source code etc, using the methods below.

 ---